 My research is funded by a UK Research Council and I need to publish my article Gold OA to be compliant with their OA policy.
 Are there any funds available for this?

-Yes, please follow the link below and fill in the RCUK open access funding request form. http://www.lboro.ac.uk/research/scholcomms/openaccess/rcukform/
+Yes, please follow the link below and fill in the UK Research Councils open access funding request form. http://www.lboro.ac.uk/research/scholcomms/openaccess/rcukform/

-The Institutional Repository Managers will then check the details against the RCUK’s criteria for funding and get back to you with details of how to proceed.
+The Institutional Repository Managers will then check the details against the Research Councils' OA Policy and the University's Research Council funding allocation policy and get back to you with details.

 I want to publish my article Gold OA what licence do I need to apply for?